vsfbg/swift/docs/CrossCompilationModel.md

 paths to locate the content.
 This prevents cross-compilation as the included content would be for a single platform.

+> [!NOTE]
+> `-resource-dir` historically influenced the driver's search for the SDK content, locating the standard library relative to the resource directory.
+This behaviour is considered deprecated but remains for compatibility.
+The `-sdk` parameter is given precedence and is the preferred mechanism for controlling the behaviour of the driver to locate the SDK content.

 ## Solution

 Generalising the above structure and sharing the common sharing gives way to the